 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-With virtual shopping on the rise, hearing aids appear to be no exception.
-MDHearingAid is just one brand available to offer hearing tests online, along with hearing aids that may help match your needs.
+With virtual shopping on the rise, shopping for hearing aids appears to be no exception.
+MDHearing (formerly MDHearingAid) is just one brand that offers hearing tests online, along with hearing aids that may help meet your needs.

-MDHearingAid is a direct-to-consumer brand based in Chicago.
+MDHearing is a direct-to-consumer brand based in Chicago.
 Their mission is to offer affordable hearing aids directly to customers.

 If you do business with this company, the entire process takes place online, including your hearing test.
 This differs from going to a hearing center where you work directly with a specialist who also sells hearing aids onsite.

 The company’s hearing aids are tested by in-house audiologists.
 The devices are also registered with the Food and Drug Administration (FDA) as “self-fitting hearing aids” that don’t require a prescription.
 While customer experiences with the shopping process are mixed, the streamlined experience could mean a lower cost for you.

 MDHearing may be a good option for people who suspect they’re experiencing mild to moderate hearing issues.
 The company’s online platform may be less expensive and time consuming than a traditional hearing aid dealer.

 But because the whole process happens online, MDHearing may not be the best option for people who are uncomfortable navigating online interactions.

 Additionally, MDHearing’s services are not a substitute for an audiologist in cases of severe hearing loss.

 - Buying through MDHearing may cost less than going through a traditional hearing aid dealer.